 Earlier today, we reported that “fact-checker” Snopes had introduced a new “Labeled Satire” rating which it’s now using to fact-check satirical sites such as The Babylon Bee.
-Now Facebook fact-checker Politifact has started “fact-checking” jokes from comedian Terence K. Williams.
+Now Facebook fact-checker Politifact has started “fact-checking” jokes from comedian Terrence K. Williams.

 Politifact decided that these jokes now need fact-checking, days after President Trump retweeted a previous video from Williams where he discussed convicted sex offender Jeffrey Epstein’s apparent suicide and how people with information on the Clintons often die of suicide.

 Died of SUICIDE on 24/7 SUICIDE WATCH ?
 Yeah right!
 How does that happen#JefferyEpstein had information on Bill Clinton & now he’s dead

 I see #TrumpBodyCount trending but we know who did this!